 Will there be portable or permanent signage directing travelers where to go?

-Further, in coordination with the City of Winston-Salem and Downtown Winston-Salem Partnership, additional “wayfinding” signs will be located throughout downtown to identify the location of government facilities, popular destinations and attractions after the Business 40 project is completed.
+Yes.
+NCDOT will place portable (movable) signs on I-40 and other major roads during construction to direct drivers to alternate routes if an incident occurs or if a special situation arises during the day.
+New, permanent signs will also be placed at exits along Business 40 directing drivers along the best route to major destinations.
+Further, in coordination with the City and Downtown Winston Salem Partnership, additional “wayfinding” signs will be located throughout downtown to identify the location of government facilities, popular destinations and attractions after the Business 40 project is completed.

 When will the project be completed?

 While various segments of the project will be completed between Fall 2019 and Summer 2020, Business 40 will re-open completely in Summer 2020.
 Click here to view the timeline of the construction and closure.

 The first Segment A, which includes the reconstruction of the Peters Creek Parkway interchange, will remain open during construction to allow traffic to continue using the roadway.
 Also mentioned earlier in Question 7, the bridges over Business 40 will reopen after they are completed.